Setup API Access to Palo Alto Networks VM-Series¶

 - When Panorama is configured, the associated will show the vendor as “Palo Alto Panorama”.
 Clicking “Show” will use the same access account and password to access firewall and retrieve route information.
 To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.

-Migrating from individually managed VM-Series to Panorama¶
+Migrating from individually VM to Panorama¶

 a.
 Remove firewall integration as PAN¶

 If any firewall for a FireNet gateway is already integrated with the Controller with PAN as the Vendor type, you need to remove that configuration.

 To do so, go to Controller->Firewall Network->Vendor Integration->Firewall, select the Transit VPC ID, Firewall Instance ID.
 For the Firewall Vendor Type, select “Generic”.
 This effectively removes the Controller integration.

 b.
 Remove firewall configuration (if this is a new VM, skip this step)¶

 From your firewall console, remove interfaces, zone, virtual router, policies, api admin role and api administrator.

 Refer to HOW TO ADD A LOCALLY MANAGED FIREWALL TO PANORAMA MANAGEMENT, https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000CloRCAS

 - Add the firewall to the panorama managed devices list.
 Log into Panorama, select Panorama > Managed Devices and click Add.
 Enter the serial number of the firewall and click OK.
 Commit.
 For the Commit Type select Panorama, and click Commit again.

 - Set up a connection from the firewall to Panorama.
 Log in to the firewall, select Device > Setup, and edit the Panorama Settings.
 In the Panorama Servers fields, enter the IP addresses of the Panorama management server.
 Click OK and Commit.